 Rainbow Trout

-Do you like to fish for big fighters, then this is the fish for you.
+Do you like to fish for big fighters?
+Then this is the Rainbow Trout is the fish for you.
 These lake and river fish are smaller than steelhead, with an average length of 40 to 60 cm.
-They fight like they are much larger though.
+They fight like they are much larger, though.

 Rainbow is known worldwide for its bold red stripe that runs down its body, which is usually darker in river fish than in lake dwellers.
 Rainbows are caught easily with fly and gear angling.
 They actively go for both flies and spinner gear.

-Rainbow trout are carnivores and feed on insects, leeches, small fish, crayfish, and mussels.
-These fish prefer to live in cool freshwater but some of them migrate into saltwater, they are known as steelhead trout.
-Steelhead is the same as rainbow trout except they tend to grow bigger, up to 20 kilos.
+These fish are carnivores and feed on insects, leeches, small fish, crayfish, and mussels.
+These fish prefer to live in cool freshwater, but some of them migrate into saltwater; they are known as steelhead trout.
+Steelhead is the same as rainbow trout, except they tend to grow bigger, up to 20 kilos.

 To lay her eggs, a female rainbow trout digs a nest in the gravel at the bottom of the body of water.
 To build this nest, called a redd, the female turns her body to the side and flaps her tail, creating a depression in the gravel.
 She then lays many thousands of eggs in multiple redds.
 As she is doing this, one or more male rainbow trout fertilize the eggs with their milt.

-The rainbow is native to the North America West, but they are such a great fighting sport fish that they have been introduced to many places worldwide.
+The rainbow Trout is native to the North American West, but it is such a great fighting sport fish that they has been introduced to many places worldwide.
 Not only is it a great sport fish, but it is quite impressive to look at.

 A message from Bud